runtimeverification/haskell-backend/design-decisions/2019-03-20-Ensures-for-Axioms.md

 Should we allow ensure clauses in axioms?

 It is not at all obvious that we actually need them.
-Also, it is very easy to make mistakes when writing them, should we try to detect errors?
+Also, given that it is very easy to make mistakes when writing them, should we try to detect errors?

 As an example, the following axiom infers that `a ≤ b` out of thin air: